QuentinRa/blog.quentinra.dev/tools/docker/tags/entrypoint.md

 [Go back](..#most-used-instructions)

-Entrypoint is an alternative to CMD or it seems but you can pass arguments from the command line to your docker image using it so you might like it.
+Entrypoint is an alternative to CMD or it seems.
+You can pass arguments from the command line to your docker image using it so you might like it.
 The syntax is